BaileyGingerTechnology/PackerSystems/README.md

     - BSD, Apache, MySQL, PHP

     - Theoretically best web server you can have.
 Also jails are fun.
-Gonna need to learn a way to automate this, but it should (in theory) not be too bad.
+Specifically iocage ones.

 VyOS router/firewall: